“No shop talk, remember. Tonight is all about fun.” (Connie: ‘Empty Orchestra’)

 Pemberton and Shearsmith masterfully choose to make the performances of the karaoke songs by the characters an integral and highly distinctive element of this story.
 The songs become a conduit for the way their lives – and the feelings, emotions and dilemmas which come loaded with it – are revealed and explored throughout the narrative.
 The writers’ song choices are exemplary, providing a seamless interlinking of character and situation with appropriately matching lyrics, to the point of practically mirroring what the work colleagues are going through.

-The performances of the songs are utterly mesmerising, almost self-contained mini dramas (there is a sense of time almost standing still as you watch them – in conception and execution, they’re perfect) by themselves in the way that they encapsulate the feelings and emotions of the characters as they sing them.
+The performances of the songs are utterly mesmerising, they almost stand as self-contained mini dramas by themselves (there is a sense of time almost standing still as you watch them – in conception and execution, they’re perfect) in the way that they encapsulate the feelings and emotions of the characters as they sing them.

 The songs are conveyors of emotional expression and character exploration in ‘Empty Orchestra’, an acknowledgement of the close connection between music and human emotion.
 A song’s dynamic structure, its temporal unfolding over a condensed few minutes, allows emotion to be expressed without restraint.
 Confrontation or confession can be articulated because the medium of song gives a layer of protection, filtered as it is through performance.
 Considerable personal emotions can be admitted covertly as someone can hide behind the song whilst at the same time express their true feelings.
 This is clearly the case with Connie and Greg (who are conducting an office affair) when they sing ‘Don’t You Want Me?’ literally behind the back of Fran (Greg’s girlfriend) but also in plain sight of her, as the lyrics are so close-to-the-bone in terms of being daringly confessional.